PeopleSense EAP Dashboard

 The AltiusInsights Dashboard has been developed to show trends in the use of your organisation's EAP Program.
 There are three screens available to you, which are described here in detail.

-Changes introduced with the new dashboard
+Recent changes introduced with the dashboard

-• Coming soon: full range of data.
+- Coming soon: full range of data.
 We are working to add all historical data to the dashboard beyond the previous 2-year limit.
 While we undertake this work data back to January 2025 is shown.
 An update due shortly will provide the full time period of data we hold for your organisation.

-• Filter by Organisational Unit.
+- Filter by Organisational Unit.
 For larger organisations, you can now filter the dashboard to only show units within your organisation.

-• All dashboards now show monthly data.
+- All dashboards now show monthly data.
 We were previously unable to provide those customers with lower usage access to monthly data to protect client identity.
 With the introduction of privacy masking we now support monthly views for all customers.

-• Booking recency statistics.
+- Booking recency statistics.
 We are now able to show data for the previous 6 months that describes how soon from registration new clients make an appointment.
 You can see how many new clients get a same-day appointment, one within 2 calendar days and one with 6 calendar days.

-• All demographics are now available. previously the dashboard was limited to only showing a fixed set of 6 demographics.
+- All demographics are now available. previously the dashboard was limited to only showing a fixed set of 6 demographics.
 The new dashboard shows all demographic data collected for your organisation via a drop down menu

-• Engagement rate now shows reported headcount.
+- Engagement rate now shows reported headcount.
 To help ensure that your program engagement rate is properly calculated, we now display your reported headcount.
 To ensure an accurate engagement calculation, please provide us with updated headcount information.

-Overview: Dashboard Sections
+Overview: The 6 Dashboard Sections

 Section 1 is a Summary View with the key stats for the EAP service usage.
 We focus on the information that matters most to you including the program engagement rate, the number of new clients we are seeing to the service and how soon they book appointments, the ratios of the various client roles we support (employees, family members, etc.), and the channels clients are using to access the service.